 This clinical-stage biotechnology company is developing treatments for complex rare diseases.
 They are seeking a Regulatory Affairs Associate Director or Director to support global regulatory strategies and regulatory activities for products in development.
 You will be a key member of project teams, working closely with other departments and outside consultants.
 This company offers a patient-focused culture and the ability to work remotely.
-With their lead compound currently in Phase 2 trials, now is an exciting time to join this growing company!
+With their lead program currently in Phase 2 trials, now is an exciting time to join this growing company!

 - Contribute to development and execution of global regulatory strategies for rare disease programs in development.

 - Plan, author and review high quality regulatory submissions (INDs, CTAs, Health Authority Meeting Packages, BLA).
 Manage preparation and submission including development of timelines.

 - Interface with cross-functional teams and outside consultants to obtain timely regulatory deliverables and ensure regulatory compliance.

 - Advise other departments on global regulatory health authority requirements for product development and regulatory submissions.

 - Participate in negotiations with regulatory agencies to resolve issues, and prepare and submit responses to questions.
 Prepare for Health Authority meetings including briefing books, etc.

 - May serve as back up to Regulatory Operations for filing global regulatory submissions.

 - Maintain ongoing awareness of global regulations and guidelines relevant to projects.